visioninhope/foundationallm/docs/deployment/deployment-quick-start.md

     ./scripts/bootstrap.ps1
     ```

-4. Run the following commands to log into the Azure and Azure Developer CLIs:
+4. Run the following commands to log into Azure CLI, Azure Developer CLI and AzCopy:

     ```azurecli
-    az login            # Log into Azure CLI azd auth login      # Log into Azure Developer CLI
+    az login            # Log into Azure CLI azd auth login      # Log into Azure Developer CLI azcopy login        # Log into AzCopy
     ```

 5. Set up an `azd` environment targeting your Azure subscription and desired deployment region: